Welcome to the Year 1 page

-If you would like some more information about our learning in the Spring term, please look at the Curriculum News document.
+If you would like some more information about our learning in the Summer term, please look at the Curriculum News document.

 Learning at home

 Please record any reading at home in your child's reading record.
 We encourage the children to read at least four times a week, if they do, they will get a sticker put in their reading record.
 Once they have ten stickers, we congratulate them with a reading certificate.

 Your child will have one piece of home learning a week.
-This may be phonics, English, maths or a topic based.
+This may be phonics, English, maths or a topic based task.

 Words for Writing